Mustfa1999/reading-notes/README.md

-# Reading Notes - Mustafa Alahasanat
+# Reading Notes - Mustafa Alhasanat

 A track for my observations and questions from the reading assignments throughout the ASAC python course.